Keith Spencer, Mountaineer

 Keith taught me to see that it's the big climbs with tedious approaches that matter.
 They make the mountaineer - someone who seeks the calm rhythm that the mountains themselves demand we find.

 But slow never mattered.
 His alpine starts were crisp and professional.
-He always let me lead as much and as often as I wanted.
+He let me lead as much and as often as I wanted.
 He was always a great travel mate.
 Eventually he would catch up and we'd summit together.
-Matter of fact, in those years climbing with Keith, I don't remember a time when we failed to reach the top in good style and on time.
+In the years climbing with Keith, I don't remember a time when we failed to reach the top in good style and on time.

 Keith died in an avalanche on January 2nd, 2009 while climbing ice near Cody, WY with author Mark Jenkins.
-Keith fell 200 feet.
+Keith fell 200 feet, the full length a rope.
 Jenkins' ice screws somehow held.

 I never knew the world traveler that many did, but I knew Keith well enough from 1996 to 2005.
 He was my climbing partner.
 I miss him dearly.